raspberrypilearning/shakespearean-insult-generator/overview.md

 Ever been lost for words?
-In this resource you will write a Python script to generate insults, Elizabethan style.
+In this resource you will write a Python script to generate insults, Elizabethan-style.